 The lowest point in the smile reflects a weaker US Dollar as a result of strained fundamentals.
 Sluggish economic growth could invite interest rate cuts, further weakening the currency.

 Stage 3: US Dollar strengthens due to economic growth

 The smile is completed as signs of economic recovery appear.
 Investors buy into the Dollar once more, causing an increase in the value of the US Dollar.

 The U.S. Dollar Index (DXY) has traded in a wide range during its history, and unlike other indices, it hasn’t risen overall since its inception.
 In fact, it reached its record high back on 5 March 1985, when it peaked at 163.83.

 The record low is much more recent, landing on April 22, 2008, at the outset of the great financial crash.
 As the index began at 100, a quick glance will tell you whether the US dollar is stronger now than it was in 1974.

 Free trading tools and resources

 Remember, you should have some trading experience and knowledge before you decide to trade the US Dollar Index.
 You should consider using the educational resources we offer like CAPEX Academy or a demo trading account.
-CAPEX Academy has lots of courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader.
+CAPEX Academy has lots of free trading courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader.